torbsd/torbsd.github.io/resources.md

 * [Risks of Monoculture Revisited](https://blogs.microsoft.com/cybertrust/2010/12/03/risks-of-monoculture-revisited/)

 After the followup debate, the Microsoft Principal Cybersecurity Strategist concludes that monocultures aren't really that bad after all.
+Desktop diversity seems to have established with the advent of Android and Ubuntu, and the expansion of Apple products, so the relevance of the Windows desktop monoculture may have decreased.

 ### Related and Useful Projects ###